Shopify/polaris/src/components/ResourceList/README.md

 ### Bulk actions

 A resource list with bulk actions includes checkboxes that merchants can use to select all items or individual items.
-The component generates a unique `id` is for each checkbox `<input>`, and each `<input>` is given a visually hidden label that leverages the `accessibilityLabel` for the item.
+The component generates a unique `id` for each checkbox `<input>`, and each `<input>` is given a visually hidden label that leverages the `accessibilityLabel` for the item.

 If some but not all items are checked, then the bulk checkbox uses `aria-checked=”mixed”` to convey the partially selected state.